santoshdwarampudi/OpenweatherSystemTask/README.md

 # OpenweatherSystemTask
-showing the weather report in 2 ways...one is by using the city names showing the current weather report and another one is showing the weather report for future 5 days with 3 hrs interval to the current location
+About the app :Showing the weather report in 2 ways...one is by using the city names showing the current weather report and another one is showing the weather report for future 5 days with 3 hrs interval to the current location

 Step 1  :  Download the code
 Step 2  :  Import the code and run in the android studio